Treatment for esophageal spasms

 - Consuming very hot or very cold drinks or foods

-Severe squeezing pain felt in the chest and spreads to the back, arms, jaw and neck and mistaken for angina and needs to be treated immediately.
+Severe squeezing pain in the chest and spreads to the back, arms, jaw and neck and mistaken for angina.
+This needs immediate treatment.

-- Burning sensation or heartburn felt on the chest and a feeling that a food is stuck in the middle of the chest.
+- At first, burning sensation or heartburn felt on the chest and a feeling that a food is stuck in the middle of the chest.

-- Food and drinks goes back into the esophagus or regurgitation
+- In addition, food and drinks goes back into the esophagus or regurgitation

-- Difficulty in swallowing especially very hot or cold liquids or red wine.
+- Lastly, difficulty in swallowing especially very hot or cold liquids or red wine.

-- Take the prescribed medications such as a proton pump inhibitor or lansoprazole for underlying conditions such as gastroesophageal reflux disease, and heartburn.
+- At first, take the prescribed medications such as a proton pump inhibitor or lansoprazole for underlying conditions such as gastroesophageal reflux disease, and heartburn.

 - Take the prescribed antidepressant to lessen the pain and the sensations in the esophagus.